Download the PDF version

 This is a key shift of mindset as, for years, fraud could be solved only once it happened, as specialists could understand from a “reverse engineering” kind of process how to stop it in the future.
 Today, the cyber-fraud approach that innovative companies such as Cleafy adopt to protect their customers is essential to avoid economic and reputational damage at scale.

-The advantage of integrating TI experts within the bank security department is mainly linked to the expertise gained over time and the vertical skills that can support internal people.
+The advantage of integrating threat intelligence experts within the bank security department is mainly linked to the expertise gained over time and the vertical skills that can support internal people.

 Having individuals who can effectively utilise and contextualise data within the banking sector is crucial.